containers/podman-desktop/website/docs/containers/starting-a-container.md

 # Starting a container on your container engine

 With Podman Desktop, you can start a container from an image on your container engine.
-You can interact with the running container by using the terminal in Podman Desktop or by opening your browser to the exposed ports.
+You can interact with the running container by using the terminal or by opening your browser to the exposed ports.

 #### Prerequisites